-Here is my scenario, I have written an API endpoint using and which is running inside a Linux VM.
+Here is my scenario, I have written an API endpoint using actix-web and rust which is running inside a Linux VM.
 When the API is hit, it runs a job and creates a zip file.
 This zip file is around 3.5 GB in size.

 I have a front-end that I have written in React (also running on the same VM), and when the above-mentioned background job is completed, it will show the user a Download button.